 Equal Justice: equaljustice@tpmobilization.org.
 The Equal Justice Committee combines TP Mob’s immigration and justice and policing reform work, replacing our old Immigration Committee and Mass Incarceration Working Group.
 Equal Justice supports and partners with groups supporting our immigrant and Muslim neighbors and working toward reimagining public safety and justice reform.

-Direct Support for Immigrants originated as a subcommittee of TP Mob’s old Immigration Committee and provides direct services (such as connections to lawyers, court accompaniment, fundraising, etc) to immigrants in our communities.
+Direct Support for Immigrants originated as a subcommittee of TP Mob’s old Immigration Committee and provides direct services (such as connections to lawyers, court accompaniment, fundraising, etc.) to immigrants in our communities.

 Indivisible: indivisible@tpmobilization.org.
 The Indivisible Working Group engages in the political process in ways that promote the progressive agenda of the Takoma Park Mobilization.
 We engage our community by creating or identifying opportunities for people to participate in the political process.
 This might involve volunteering in campaigns, organizing or participating in rallies, lobbying members of Congress and state lawmakers, and candidate forums.
 We work with other Indivisible groups nationwide, as well as other local partners, to resist the Trump agenda and accomplish a progressive agenda.